Updated: November 15, 2020

-The state’s annual contribution is reduced each year by the amount of debt service needed to pay off the bonds sold over the course of the last decade to finance the state’s annual contribution.
+- The state’s annual contribution is reduced each year by the amount of debt service needed to pay off the bonds sold over the course of the last decade to finance the state’s annual contribution.

-The state’s goal is to reach 90 percent funding in 50 years.
+- The state’s goal is to reach 90 percent funding in 50 years.

 - Future savings over several decades from reform measures are counted now before they are actually realized.

-TRS must retroactively “smooth” the fiscal effect of any changes made in the TRS assumed rate of investment return over a period of five years.
+- TRS must retroactively “smooth” the fiscal effect of any changes made in the TRS assumed rate of investment return over a period of five years.
 The “smoothing” applies to any assumption changes from 2012 on.

 Standard Actuarial Math

-The state’s goal would be to retire the unfunded liability and have 100 percent of the assets on hand to pay all future obligations
+- The state’s goal would be to retire the unfunded liability and have 100 percent of the assets on hand to pay all future obligations.

-- The state’s annual contribution is not reduced each year by the amount of debt service needed to pay off the bonds sold over the course of the last decade to finance the state’s annual contribution
+- The state’s annual contribution is not reduced each year by the amount of debt service needed to pay off the bonds sold over the course of the last decade to finance the state’s annual contribution.

-Obligations are amortized over a 30 year period
+- Obligations are amortized over a 30-year period.

-The annual cost of pensions to the state is based on what is needed to fund pensions now
+- The annual cost of pensions to the state is based on what is needed to fund pensions now.

-Total state contribution for fiscal year 2018: $6.87 billion
+- Total state actuarial contribution for fiscal year 2022 under this formula: $8.9 billion.